The economics of the coronavirus #4 - Cyprus Mail

 At the same time, if it is sought through premature lending, it is very likely to lead to the wastage of the funds and the inability of indebted production units to satisfy their obligations and therefore their inability to produce the needed products and services at that stage.

-The conclusion, therefore is state subsidies at the stage of the lockdown of production units to the minimum extent required to maintain capacity intact, and also commercial lending at the first stage in the form of subsidised medium to long-term loans confined to business enterprises that will survive.
-In the meantime, reduce public-sector salaries to finance the payment of part of the wages in the private sector in order to maintain employment in both sectors.
+The conclusion, therefore, is state subsidies, at the stage of the lockdown of the production units (to the minimum extent required to maintain production capacity intact), and commercial lending, at the stage of restarting the economy, in the form of subsidised medium-long term loans, confined to the business enterprises that will survive.
+In the meantime, reduce the salaries paid in the public sector to finance the payment (of part) of the salaries in the private sector, in order to maintain employment in both sectors

 PS1: The use of helicopter dollars is an approach favoured by magicians, who have the ability to collect the dollars before they reach the ground!